How to Configure Shared Content Between Sites

 3. Configure what sites to allow for cross-posting

-In order to do so, please go to Network Admin > Sites, the select a website you would like to configure, click “Edit” link first, then select “Crosspost” tab.
+To do so, please go to Network Admin > Sites, then select a website you would like to configure, click the “Edit” link first, and then select the “Crosspost” tab.

 4. Select the sub-sites when creating a post

-Once you published a post on multiple websites in your network, you can deactivate the checkboxes, if you don’t, you posts will continue to sync!
+Once you publish a post on multiple websites in your network, you can deactivate the checkboxes.
+If you don’t, your posts will continue to sync.
 In other words, posts can be independently edited on each website.

 Bulk Crossposting

-Plugin also has a feature to crosspost multiple posts at the same time without going into each post.
-In order to make it work, please install a free add-on from here.
+The plugin also has a feature to crosspost multiple posts at the same time without going into each post.

 Product Sync in WooCommerce

-You can also exclude specific WooCommerce product data from syncing, for example prices, stock quantities or product images and galleries.
+You can also exclude specific WooCommerce product data from syncing, such as prices, stock quantities, or product images and galleries.